-If you want to come to Peru and see Machu Picchu, Cusco and the Sacred Valley, we prepared a tour option for you.
-But, if you want to see the Amazon jungle and also not miss Machu Picchu and Cusco, we’ll give you a tour route that would be perfect for you, keep reading!
+If you want to come to Peru and see Machu Picchu, Cusco and the Sacred Valley, we have a tour just for you.
+But, if you want to see the Amazon jungle on top of that, here’s the route we recommend.
+Keep reading!

-Day 1: Arrive in Lima, spend the night here.
+Day 1: Arrive in Lima, spend the night.

-Day 2: Travel to Cusco, stay in this city.
+Day 2: Travel to Cusco, stay and explore in this city.

-Day 3: Visit Machu Picchu, go back to Cusco for a second night.
+Day 3: Head out early in the morning to Machu Picchu, go back to Cusco for a second night.

 Day 4: Take a boat trip to Madre de Dios.
-Overnight stay and jungle lodge.
+Overnight stay at a jungle lodge.